Finding Balance Through Training

 My journey into dog training began in Hawaii, working at a local dog daycare.
 I became fascinated by how dogs communicate—body language, energy, behavior dynamics.
 That curiosity led me to realize that the relationship I had with my own dog, Butters, wasn’t as healthy as I thought.

 I started learning everything I could, mostly through online resources, and began practicing with Butters: leash skills, crate training, and basic structure.
 When I moved from Hawaii to the high desert, I couldn’t imagine leaving the dog world behind.
-So I opened A Fetchin Good Time as a small boarding and daycare service here in Joshua Tree—and quickly saw just how many dog owners were looking for help beyond basic care.
+So I opened A Fetchin Good Time as a small boarding and daycare service here in the Hi - Desert—and quickly saw just how many dog owners were looking for help beyond basic care.

 Over time, I dove deeper into training.
 I attended workshops, joined online communities, and built the foundation of what my business is today: a trusted dog training service for the Twentynine Palms and Joshua Tree communities, helping people who feel stuck find their way forward.